madfvieira/bearave/README.md

 Bearave is a simple game where you must lead your player ball through mazes before the bad computer balls catches you.

+## Roadmap
+ • improve traversing algorithm
+ • overall reduce tech-debt, refactoring
+ • ...

 ## Contributing
-Contributions are welcome in the form of PRs!
+Contributions are welcome!

 ## History
 I've started work on this in Oct 2023.